 Eliminate Bed Bugs With Clegg’s Pest Control

 One of the most effective ways to get rid of bed bugs is using heat treatments, which is our preferred method of extermination.
 Once we have identified the source of the bed bugs, we can work on developing a treatment plan that best suits your needs.
-We also have a bed bug detection dog that can help identify bed bugs in your home or business when human eyes are not enough.
 Please call (888) MRCLEGG to hear more about our specials that are currently running and to get your initial pest inspection for FREE!
 We would love to serve you!

 Why choose Clegg’s?

 We know that bed bugs can be a horrible infestation to suffer, so let us take care of them for you!
 We have been serving the community since 1965 and are proud to be your local pest control heroes.
 Delivering a range of different pest control methods, our team has handpicked the absolute best methods for eradicating each pest you may have in your home or business.
 If you are tired of dealing with pests in your home and want to exterminate them for good, give us a call or contact us online.
 We look forward to hearing from you!